Advanced Composition & Academic Writing Live

 Schedule of Class Meetings

-1. Sep 4 –Course Introduction, Syllabus, Learning Objectives
+1. Jan 16 – Course Introduction, Syllabus, Learning Objectives

 Block 2: Application of Concepts, Essay Writing, Principles of Revision

-3. Nov 20 – Quote Integration and Principles of Revision
+3. Apr 3 – Lesson 10: Quote Integration & Principles of Revision

 Frequently Asked Questions